-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 2/ 0 /0 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Exam

 Responsible lecturer Dr. Oláh András

 Software testing is an essential part of the software development process.
 The International Software Testing Board (ISTQB) created the standard of software testing.
 The goal of the course is to let the students learn the basics of this standard.